kragen/derctuo/markdown/cyclic-fabrication-systems.md

 There are several ways to harden ferrous metals, but nearly all of them involve a great deal of heat, and so impose a certain amount of uncontrolled deformation.
-"Case hardening" by diffusing carbon (and possibly nitrogen) into the surface of iron is a form of solid-solution hardening known for two or three millennia;
+“Case hardening” by diffusing carbon (and possibly nitrogen) into the surface of iron is a form of solid-solution hardening known for two or three millennia;
-"quenching", applicable to carbon steels, is another.
+“quenching”, applicable to carbon steels, is another.
 In quenching, the metal is heated until it converts from ferrite to austenite, then cooled too rapidly for it to reform ferrite at the surface, leaving it in the metastable state of martensite, which is much harder than ferrite.
-(Sometimes the term "case hardening" is also used for quenching only the surface of a piece of metal.)
+(Sometimes the term “case hardening” is also used for quenching only the surface of a piece of metal.)

-Another is "work hardening" by hammering the surface ("cold working" or "cold forging"), but typically the resulting hardening is relatively small.
+Another is “work hardening” by hammering the surface (“cold working” or “cold forging”), but typically the resulting hardening is relatively small.
 Cutting highly work-hardenable metals like copper is difficult, because work hardening hardens the surface as soon as you have cut it, and perhaps even before; consequently, the